Minnesota Vixen: 2000: WPFL kicks off

-The success of the tour led Turner and Sullivan to form the Women's Professional Football League; although the Minx would not join the Vixen in the WPFL's first full season, the Austin Rage, Colorado Valkyries, Daytona Beach Barracudas, Houston Energy, Miami Fury, New England Storm, New York Galaxy, New York Sharks, Oklahoma City Wildcats, and Tampa Tempest would join the Vixen to form the WPFL's inaugural roster of teams.
-The Vixen would finish the regular season unbeaten at 5-0, clinch the Central Division title, and ensure home-field advantage throughout the American Conference playoffs.
-However, that playoff run would only last one game, as the Vixen lost the American Conference Championship Game to the eventual WPFL Champion Houston Energy by a score of 35-14.
+The success of the tour led Turner and Sullivan to form the Women's Professional Football League (WPFL); although the Minx would not join the Vixen in the WPFL's first full season, the Austin Rage, Colorado Valkyries, Daytona Beach Barracudas, Houston Energy, Miami Fury, New England Storm, New York Galaxy, New York Sharks, Oklahoma City Wildcats, and Tampa Tempest would join the Vixen to form the WPFL's inaugural roster of teams.
+The Vixen would finish the regular season unbeaten at 5–0, clinch the Central Division title, and ensure home-field advantage throughout the American Conference playoffs.
+However, that playoff run would only last one game, as the Vixen lost the American Conference Championship Game to the eventual WPFL Champion Houston Energy by a score of 35–14.

 2001

-The Vixen played a three-game season, going 1-2 against the Arizona Caliente and the Indianapolis Vipers.
+In 2001, the Minnesota Vixen entered their third season of competition under new ownership.
+The team faced early challenges on the road, falling to both the Arizona Caliente and the Indianapolis Vipers.
+They rebounded at home, defeating the Vipers in a spirited rematch.

 2002

-The Vixen finished 2-3 and fourth place in the National Conference.
+The Minnesota Vixen opened their 2002 season with a postponed matchup against the Indiana Speed.
+In their next game, they shut out the Missouri Prowlers 50–0 at home.
+On the road, the Vixen fell to the Wisconsin Riveters 14–33 and lost a hard-fought battle to the Indiana Speed, 6–11.
+They responded with another dominant performance against the Prowlers, earning a 53–0 shutout win on the road.
+The regular season was set to conclude at home against the Riveters.

 2003

-The Vixen finished 2-7 and fourth place in the American Conference, North Division.
+In 2003, the team finished the season with a 3–7 record.
+They opened with back-to-back losses to the Indiana Speed, followed by a narrow 2–0 road win over the Missouri Prowlers.
+However, the Vixen struggled against the powerhouse Wisconsin Northern Ice, dropping three high-scoring contests across the season.

+Despite the setbacks, the Vixen delivered standout performances, including a dominant 61–0 home victory over the Toledo Reign and a 61–12 win in a rematch against the Missouri Prowlers.
+The team also put up a strong effort in a 19–28 loss to the Syracuse Sting.